 5) One target

-On the other hand, Bayern remain in action on two fronts with energy-sapping midweek games that even pose the risk of going to extra-time.
-While everyone in Dortmund will agree that they'd like to see their side in those competitions, there may now be a quiet sense of relief that the Black-Yellows can focus their attention on the Bundesliga and bringing the title back to the league's founding city.
+While everyone in Dortmund will agree that they'd like to see their side fighting on multiple fronts, there may now be a quiet sense of relief that the Black-Yellows can focus their attention on the Bundesliga and bringing the title back to the league's founding city.